ZeroAct/vae-study-project/README.md

 hidden_dims = [64, 64, 128, 128, 256, 256]
 ```

 This section determines the model.
-(It should be same in train or test)

 ```python
 [hyperparameters]